IO HDF5 module¶

 The HDF5 file does not store the

-attribute of a Collection.
-Therefore the returned collection will automatically assigntag='scan'
+tagsattribute of a Collection.
+Therefore the returned collection will automatically assigntag='scan'to each group dataset.Example

 >>> from araucaria import Collection >>> from araucaria.testdata import get_testpath >>> from araucaria.utils import check_objattrs >>> from araucaria.io import read_collection_hdf5 >>> fpath = get_testpath('Fe_database.h5') >>> # reading database >>> collection = read_collection_hdf5(fpath) >>> check_objattrs(collection, Collection) True >>> collection.get_names() ['FeIISO4_20K', 'Fe_Foil', 'Ferrihydrite_20K', 'Goethite_20K']